Diagnosing Unmodeled Neutrino Physics via DUNE and T2HK Complementarity: Abstract

 \section{Abstract}

 Unmodeled beyond Standard Model (BSM) physics in neutrino propagation can masquerade as parameter degeneracies in future precision measurements.
-Because the upcoming DUNE and T2HK experiments will operate at substantially different baselines, interpreting their data under the standard three-flavor framework provides a powerful diagnostic tool: any propagation BSM effect will inevitably manifest as an artificial tension between their extracted parameters.
+Because the upcoming DUNE and T2HK experiments will operate at substantially different baselines, interpreting their data under the standard three-flavor framework provides a powerful diagnostic tool: any propagation BSM effect can manifest as an artificial tension between their extracted parameters.
 We demonstrate this principle using the complex non-standard interactions (NSI) currently favored to resolve the $\sim2\sigma$ tension between NO$\nu$A and T2K.
 If these NSI solutions are realized, the NSI-induced interference term $\propto\sin(\delta_{\rm CP}+\phi)$ systematically distorts the DUNE appearance rates, leading to a correlated misidentification of the atmospheric mixing octant and the CP phase $\delta_{\rm CP}$.
 Specifically, for $\varepsilon_{e\mu}$ ($\varepsilon_{e\tau}$) NSI, the DUNE fit shifts toward CP- conserving values (the opposite CP half-plane) along with a preference for the wrong octant.
 In contrast, the shorter-baseline T2HK experiment remains largely insensitive to this effect.
-The resulting $\sim3\sigma$ incompatibility between the DUNE and T2HK standard-fit results (after 6 years of data collection for each experiment) provides a robust experimental diagnostic for propagation NSI, illustrating how baseline complementarity is essential to uncover new physics in the precision era.
+The resulting $\sim3\sigma$ incompatibility between the DUNE and T2HK standard-fit results (after 6 years of data collection for each experiment) can provide a powerful experimental diagnostic for propagation NSI, illustrating how baseline complementarity can be a valuable tool to uncover new physics in the precision era.

 \textbf{Introduction:} Neutrino oscillation physics has entered the precision era.
 Recent results from JUNO~\cite{JUNO:2025gmd} have determined the solar oscillation parameters with unprecedented accuracy and, when combined with global oscillation data, show a preference for the normal mass ordering (NO)\cite{Esteban:2026phq,Esteban:2024eli}.
 Cosmological measurements of baryon acoustic oscillations by CMB\cite{Planck:2018vyg} and DESI~\cite{DESI2024, DESI2024b} further disfavour the inverted ordering.
 With the mass ordering picture becoming clearer, two key unknowns remain: the octant of the atmospheric mixing angle $\theta_{23}$ and the value of the Dirac CP phase $\dcp$.